kube-green/kube-green/charts/README.md

 ```

-After configuration `helm_releases`, you can run terraform cli to provisioning kube-green installation properly.
+After the configuration of the `helm_release`, you can run terraform cli to provisioning kube-green installation properly.

 ```hcl
 terraform plan